Marble vs Quartz: A Complete Guide for Homeowners & Designers

 What Is Natural Marble?

 Marble is a metamorphic rock formed when limestone is subjected to intense heat and pressure deep within the earth over millions of years.
-Popular varieties include Carrara White, Statuario, Calacatta Gold, Nero Marquina, and Emperador Dark.
+The result is a uniquely veined, crystalline stone prized by architects and designers since ancient Greece.

 What Is Engineered Quartz?

-Engineered quartz consists of approximately 90–94% crushed natural quartz crystals bound together with polymer resins and pigments.
+Engineered quartz (often simply called "quartz") is a man-made composite material consisting of approximately 90–94% crushed natural quartz crystals bound together with polymer resins and pigments.
 Brands like Silestone, Caesarstone, Cambria, and Cosentino dominate this market.

-Natural marble has an organic depth and luminosity that quartz cannot replicate.
-However, high-quality quartz has improved dramatically and for buyers who want a marble look without the maintenance overhead, modern quartz is genuinely impressive.
+Natural marble has an organic depth and luminosity that quartz simply cannot replicate.
+Light interacts differently with true crystalline stone.
+However, high-quality quartz has improved dramatically, and for buyers who want a marble look without the maintenance overhead, modern quartz is genuinely impressive.

 Maintenance

-Marble must be sealed annually and cleaned with pH-neutral products.
-Quartz requires no sealing and is easy to clean with mild soap and water.
+Marble must be sealed annually, cleaned with pH-neutral products, and is vulnerable to acid etching from everyday liquids.
+Quartz requires no sealing and is easy to clean with mild soap and water — making it the clear winner for low-maintenance households.

-Natural marble ranges from ~$40/sqft for entry-level Carrara to $300+/sqft for rare varieties.
-Engineered quartz typically ranges from $50–200/sqft.
+Both materials span wide price ranges.
+Natural marble ranges from ~$40/sqft for entry-level Carrara to $300+/sqft for rare varieties like Paonazzo.
+Engineered quartz typically ranges from $50–200/sqft depending on brand and pattern complexity.

 The Verdict